 Notes: Native status: Grape Woodbine is native to most of the U. S. except the SE Quadrant; not found in Canada.
 In Minnesota it is native to most counties in the State with only widely scattered exceptions.
 Virginia Creeper is found throughout the U.S. except the western states, and also in the lower Canadian Provinces except the British Columbia and Alberta.
 In Minnesota Virginia Creeper is much less prevalent than Grape Woodbine, being native in only 14 counties along the eastern edge of the state.

 Notes: Ambiguities: Eloise Butler recorded Virginia Creeper in the Garden on April 29, 1907.
 By this we assume she was referring to P. vitacea, Grape Woodbine, as that is native to Hennepin County.
 P. quinquefolia has never been collected by the U of M Herbarium in Hennepin County.
 On Oct.
-20 she recorded planting 12 "Virginia creeper" obtained from Jewell's Nursery in Lake City, MN.
-As P. quinquefolia is native in that area, we could assume that is the species she obtained and thus at this point, both species were now established in the early Garden although the Lake City plants may have been P. vitacea yet again.
+20, 1912 she recorded planting 12 "Virginia creeper" obtained from Jewell's Nursery in Lake City, MN.
+As P. quinquefolia is native in that area, we could assume that is the species she obtained and thus at this point, both species were now established in the early Garden although the Lake City plants may have been P. vitacea yet again; but in her 1926 article Shrubs in the Wild Garden she lists as an abundant under-shrub, Psedera quinquefolia which is an older synonym of Parthenocissus quinquefolia, Virginia Creeper.

 Toxic: The berries of P. quinquefolia (Virginia Creeper) are highly toxic to humans and some people will get a skin irritation from the sap of the vine as it contains oxalate crystals.
 Also, both species can climb very well and can slowly kill a host tree or shrub by cutting off sunlight to the host.